-While it’s presumed that dog meat consumption is scowled in most Western cultures, it’s legal to eat dogs in 44 states in the United States.
+While it’s presumed that dog meat consumption is scowled at in most Western cultures, it’s actually legal to eat dogs in 44 states in the United States.

-The centuries-old dog eating practice is still allowed in many other parts of the globe, particularly in some Asian and African countries where dog meat is considered a cuisine, just like beef and chicken.
+The centuries-old dog-eating practice is also allowed in many other parts of the globe, particularly in some Asian and African countries where dog meat is considered a regular cuisine, just like beef and chicken.

 Dog Consumption in Asia

 Dog meat consumption is most widespread in Asia, where almost 30 million dogs are killed annually for human intake only.
 China and Vietnam in Asia are the world's biggest and second-biggest dog meat consumers respectively.
 It’s estimated that 10 million dogs (and 4 million cats) are eaten in China every year, and the reasons for the practice are rooted in tradition and superstition.

 Shenzhen and Zhuhai became the first and second cities in China to outlaw the consumption of dog and cat meat in 2020.
 And the Ministry of Agriculture in the country changed the classification of cats and dogs from livestock to human companion animals.